Sheila Ghelani and Sue Palmer

 CCANW / art.earth, Dartington Hall, Devon | Autumn 2018

 Wellcome Collection, Reading Room, London | Autumn 2018

 Frome Museum, Somerset | Saturday 20 October | 4:00pm and 7:00pm

 Our Common Salt cine-poem made by artist Lucy Cash, will be on display from the 8th – 16th September at b-side Festival

-Artists Sheila Ghelani and Sue Palmer began collaborating on the idea for Common Salt late in 2013 investigating a thread of connected narratives, originally inspired by the hedgerow, as part of Sheila’s two-year Rambles with Nature project.
+Common Salt is a new artwork made by artists Sheila Ghelani and Sue Palmer, who began collaborating on the idea for Common Salt in 2013, investigating a thread of connected narratives, originally inspired by the hedgerow, as part of Sheila’s two-year Rambles with Nature project.

 “To secure the levy on a duty of salt….there grew up gradually a monstrous system, to which is would be almost impossible to find a parallel in any tolerably civilised country.
 A Customs Line was established which stretched across the whole of India, which in 1869 extended from the Indus to the Mahanadi in Madras, a distance of 2,300 miles; and it was guarded by nearly 12,000 men…..It would have stretched from London to Constantinople ….It consisted principally of an immense impenetrable hedge of thorny trees and bushes.”